 White Bean Dip with Seasoned Baked Pita Chips Recipe

-This white kidney bean dip is always a hit at my house.
-This dip is made with cannellini beans which are also called white kidney beans.
-For years, I thought cannellini beans came from a certain region in Italy and didn't know they were actually just white kidney beans.
+This white bean dip is always a crowd-pleaser at my house, and it's made with cannellini beans, also known as white kidney beans.
+For a long time, I thought these beans were a specialty of a particular region in Italy, but in reality, they're just a variety of white kidney beans.

 Yield: 6 servings